Oscillations in the Primordial Bispectrum: Mode Expansion: Discussion

 \section{Discussion}

 Even though the expansion of the oscillatory primordial bispectra becomes unavailing for really large frequencies, there are a number of interesting observations which could make constraining and expanding oscillating bispectra much more viable than presently argued.
 First of all, as predicted, the expansion in mode functions of the resonant bispectrum has a very discrete character; basically if you consider fig. \ref{fig:axion_fourier} only few modes actually contribute significantly to the convergence of the correlation.
 In fig. \ref{fig:alphas} we show the various weights ($|\tilde{\alpha}_n|$) as a function of mode number (as well as for $F_1$ and $F_3$ (not shown)).
 We can trace back the corresponding mode numbers in table \ref{tab:mode_numbers}.
 For instance there is a clear peak at $n=16$, which correspond to all directions being maximally of quadratic order, and $n=41$ with all directions being maximally of cubic order.
 Other peaks (e.g. $n=21$, $32$ and $53$) correspond to the modes in which two out of three directions have one and two maximal orders less than the third, i.e. in mode number $n=23$ two directions are maximally quadratic and the third is maximally cubic.
 As we already argued the location of these peaks makes sense, since the resonant model is a function of $k_t$ (or $x_t$), which is the sum of the three comoving momenta.
 Effectively this shape is orientated in the $k_t$ direction.
 One could only try to expand the spectrum only in those modes, which could significantly reduce the number of modes necessary.
 Since the important modes seem to be related to the direction of propagation of the oscillation, we find that this conclusion is independent of the phase.
 In other words, only the value of the weights will differ, not the mode numbers that are relevant for the expansion.
+This can be explained as follows.
+Consider a very simple example of an oscillating mode $\mathcal{R}e[e^{i (x+\delta)}]$.
+If we would expand this into polynomial mode functions, $\{1,x,x^2,...,x^n\}$ we would find that $\alpha_n$ would change as a function of $n$ if we vary $\delta$.
+This makes perfect sense, since we know the polynomial expansion of these functions exactly, as they are the Taylor series of the sine and cosine.
+If we would expand in Fourier modes $\{1,e^{ix},...e^{i n x}\}$, the expansion is obviously much simpler.
+However, more importantly, the complex phase will not affect the quantity $\alpha \alpha*$.
+Let us consider the mode with the largest value $\alpha \alpha*$ the resonance peak.
+The location of this resonance peak will be unaltered by a change of phase.
+For the weights of a polynomial mode expansion this is not true, as the introduction of a non-zero phase will cause this example to shift from a cosine to a sine, thereby transferring power from odd to even modes.
+This would cause peaks in $\alpha_n$ to shift from $n$ to $n+1$.